-PRESENTING A Very Important Teddy Roosevelt Letter of January 1918.
+PRESENTING AN EXCEPTIONALLY RARE and FULLY AUTHENTIC Teddy Roosevelt Letter of January 1918.

 On ‘Sagamore Hill’ letterhead.
 Fully handwritten and personally signed by President Theodore Roosevelt.